The Only Moving Checklist You’ll Ever Need

 Give notice to the landlord

-Any moving planner you create includes a budget, which you need to stick to in order to ensure that the shifting is not too hard on your pocket.
+Any moving planner you create includes a budget, which you need to stick to to ensure that the shifting is not too hard on your pocket.
 Therefore, you should inform your landlord beforehand about, or they may charge an additional fee.

 6 Weeks Before The Move